ngrq123/bright-chatbot-tutorial/README.md

 ![](images/receipt.png)

-## Personalizing replies to your users

-Facebook's graph api allows us to grab publically available information about your customers that are using the Facebook platform.
-Therefore, we are able to retrieve our customer's first name through the use of the graph api.
-Let's see how we can do it below!
+## Personalising Replies with User First Name
+One way we can further personalise the chatbot's responses by incorporating the user's first name.

+To do this, we will use Facebook Graph API to retrieve publicly available information off the user's Facebook account.
+Let's retrieve the user's first name with a new `getName` function:

 ```js
 async function getName(PAGE_ACCESS_TOKEN, sender_psid){